Lego City: Television series

 In 2019, Nickelodeon premiered a new series in June of that year, based on the Lego City theme.
 The series, titled Lego City Adventures features the newly introduced named characters from the brand as they do their daily jobs in the fictional metropolis.

+In 2023, Lego released a new series of shorts based on their recent 'No Limits' theming for city, releasing once a week starting in August.
+This series focused on a small friend group of extreme-stunt vloggers pushing their limits in the city.

 Theme park attractions

 In 2002, a Lego City themed land was introduced to Legoland Deutschland Resort, featuring Airport, Harbour Cruise, Hyundai Legoland Driving School, Hyundai Legoland Junior Driving School, Lego Factory, Legoland Express, Power Builder and Shipyard Playground.

 In 2011, a Lego City themed land was introduced to Legoland Florida, featuring Ford Driving School, Ford Jr. Driving School, Flying School, Boating School and Rescue Academy.

 In 2012, a Lego City themed land was introduced to Legoland Malaysia Resort.
 The City area is designed as a miniature town with attractions and rides controlled by children.
 The area featuring Boating School, Driving School, Junior Driving School, Lego City Airport, Legoland Express, Rescue Academy and The Shipyard.

 In 2017, a Lego City themed land was introduced to Legoland Japan Resort.
 Lego City is on the park's north side, with fun activities for the children and family to do together, like the Junior Driving School where children learn to drive an electric car and receive a driver's license at the end of the ride.
 Coast Guard HQ allows the driver to take the wheel in a gentle and relaxing boat ride.
 Besides showing children how to drive, the Rescue Academy offers a fun experience where teamwork is needed to put out fires.
 The resort also has a Lego cinema where everyone is welcome to watch Lego movies.
 Lego City has various places to visit such as the Studio Store, Heartlake Shop, and City Shop, each shop with a different theme.
 There are also three places to buy snacks or lunch, Pit Stop Juice ‘n’ Drive, Brick House Burgers and Marina Snack Shack.

 In 2021, a Lego City themed land was introduced to Legoland New York a land that is made to look like a city and based on the Lego City toy theme.
 The area featuring Coast Guard Academy, Driving School, Fire Academy and Junior Driving School.

 Lego City 4D - Officer in Pursuit was released in Legoland California Resort on 12 April 2019 and then rolled out to other Legoland Parks and Legoland Discovery Centres in 2019.
 It is currently located in all Legoland parks and Legoland Discovery Centres and is available at scheduled times alongside other short films, including The Lego Movie: 4D – A New Adventure and Lego Ninjago: Master of the 4th Dimension.

 In November 2021, Lego City themed land was announced for the upcoming launch of Legoland Shanghai Resort in 2024.